ODETTE SCHOOL OF BUSINESS: COURSES

 An introduction to the theory and concepts of financial accounting including generally accepted accounting principles and issues as to classification, recognition, realization, measurement and reporting.
 The emphasis of the course is from the perspective of the user of accounting information, allowing the student to become familiar with the information available and its content value.
-(Prerequisites or corequisites: 41-110, 62-194 (or equivalent) and 75-100).
+(Pre or corequisites for Business students: 75-100 and 62-194).

 70-251.
 Intro to Financial Accounting Theory

 This is the first of 3 courses of intermediate accounting that presents the current developments in the theory of generally accepted accounting principles and CICA (Canadian Institute of Chartered Accountants) standards are introduced.
 An in-depth, theoretical examination of the determination, measurement, classification and reporting of assets is presented.
-The conceptual framework of accounting is stressed.(Prerequisites: 70-151.
-Business students must also have completed 71-100).
+The conceptual framework of accounting is stressed.(Prerequisites: 70-151).

 70-252.
 Accounting Theory I

 This is the second of three courses of intermediate accounting theory that provides an in-depth examination of the determination, measurement, classification and reporting of liabilities and owners’ equity.
 Emphasis is given to the accounting use of the actuarial techniques in the accounting for bonds, pensions, and leases.
 Where applicable, the interpretation of accounting theory and concepts is presented for transaction analysis, measurement, and classification.
 The conceptual framework of accounting is stressed.
-(Prerequisite: 70-251.
-This course was formerly numbered 70-351.
-Although this course can be taken to upgrade grades in 70-351, students cannot receive credit for both 70-252 and 70-351.
+(Prerequisite: 70-251 and 70-255 or 70-256).
+(Students cannot receive credit for both 70-351 and 70-252.)

 70-255.
 Principles of Managerial Accounting

 An introduction into management’s use of internal accounting information for planning, managing, controlling and evaluation of business operations.
 Topics include cost concepts and costing techniques (including activity based costing), budgeting, cost-volume-profit analysis, standard costing, performance evaluation and product pricing.
-(Prerequisite 70-151 or consent of instructor).
-This course was formerly numbered 70-256.
-Although this course can be taken to upgrade grades in 70-256, students cannot receive credit for both 70-255 and 70-256.)
+(Prerequisite: 70-151.)
+(Credit may not be obtained for both 70-152 and 70-255, or for both 70-255 and 70-256).

 70-352.
 Accounting Theory II